themanyone/voice_typing/README.md

 # Voice Typing with Openai-Whisper

-State-of-the-art, offline voice typing in Linux tty (or WFL sesson on Windows.) with a tiny bash script.
+State-of-the-art, offline voice typing/real-time voice translation in Linux tty (or WFL sesson on Windows.) with a tiny bash script.

-**No grapical OS required.** Yet it *does* work with GUI X, wayland, whatever.
+**No grapical OS required.** Yet the voice keyboard *does* work with GUI X, wayland, whatever.
 Speak text everywhere, like a boss.

 - Privacy-focused.
-Uses [Whisper AI](https://github.com/openai/whisper) or [Whisper.cpp](https://github.com/ggerganov/whisper.cpp) for offline speech recognition,
+Uses [Whisper AI](https://github.com/openai/whisper) or [Whisper.cpp](https://github.com/ggerganov/whisper.cpp) for offline speech recognition.
+- Organic software (free, off-grid, open-source, unrestrictive licenses).
+- Promotes peace through expediting communication and understanding.
-- Hands-free using `sox` for rudimentary voice activity detection (VAD).
+- Hands-free utilizing `sox` for rudimentary sound-level detection (VAD).
 - Leverages `ydotool` to type text into any active window with a virtual keyboard.
 - Low memory requirements.
 Resources may be freed between each spoken interaction.

 ## Caveats

+**Windowws 11.** Unlike Windows® 11's voice keyboard (voice typing), which sends voice data to Microsoft™ for processing, this project keeps it all under your roof.
+Let's make that __very clear!__.
+This is a completely-independent project.
+If you still want to use Windows's voice keyboard, press Windows-H to set that up.
+And we'll see you next time!

 When `voice_typing` detects speech, it trims unwanted background noise, and then loads Whisper, which causes a noticeable wait before text appears.
 It is good for occasional use.
 And it is the most economical on resources.